Spring Garden Revival

 Site Assessment & Drainage Engineering for Pembroke's Glacial Till & Rocky New England Terrain

-Pembroke’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage), sandy outwash (excellent drainage), rocky shallow terrain (excavation challenges), and marine clay (coastal, high water table).
-Drainage design must ensure a minimum 1–2% slope away from structures.
+Pembroke’s landscape features glacial till, sandy outwash, rocky shallow terrain, and marine clay soils, as identified by the USDA Web Soil Survey.
+Proper site assessment is crucial, with drainage design requiring a minimum 1–2% slope away from structures.
 For clay soils, enhanced subsurface drainage—such as perforated pipes in gravel trenches—is recommended.
 A 4–6 inch compacted aggregate base at 95% Proctor density and a geotextile fabric separation layer are standard.
-Consider the spring water table (often 12–24 inches below grade) and freeze–thaw cycles, which impact base stability.
-Always coordinate with utility providers before excavation.
+The spring water table may be as shallow as 12–24 inches, and freeze–thaw cycles can impact base stability.
+Coordination with irrigation and underground utilities is also necessary.

 Pembroke Conservation Commission Requirements for Synthetic Surface Installation Near Protected Areas

-Installations near wetlands, streams, rivers, or vernal pools fall under the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40).
-The Conservation Commission enforces buffer zones of 25–50+ feet from protected resources.
-Projects over 2,500 sq ft must comply with MassDEP Stormwater Management Standards.
-Synthetic turf can reach 150–180°F, increasing heat island effects compared to natural grass (80–90°F).
-Stormwater runoff may impact the Massachusetts Bay watershed, and microplastic migration is a concern.
-Erosion controls, such as silt fencing, are required during installation.
-Coordinate with the Massachusetts Division of Fisheries and Wildlife for habitat protection and plan for long-term material disposal.
+Installations near wetlands, streams, or vernal pools fall under the Massachusetts Wetlands Protection Act (M.G.L. c.
+131, § 40) and require Conservation Commission oversight.
+Buffer zones of 25–50+ feet are enforced, and projects over 2,500 sq ft must comply with MassDEP Stormwater Management Standards.
+Synthetic surfaces can reach 150–180°F, increasing heat island effects compared to natural grass.
+Stormwater runoff must be managed to protect the Massachusetts Bay watershed.
+Microplastic migration and long-term environmental impacts are considered, and erosion control measures—such as silt fencing—are required during installation.

 Pembroke Conservation Commission